 - Students are responsible for satisfying all academic objectives as defined by the instructor.
 Absences count from the first class meeting. - The university recognizes the right of the individual professor to make attendance mandatory.
-Attendance in this course is mandatory, taken randomly, and contributes 15 points toward the final grade. - Excused absences are awarded using criteria from the Undergraduate Catalog.
-Notify Dr. Guyer 24 hours in advance or after and absence.
+After due warning, professors can prohibit further attendance and subsequently assign a failing grade for excessive absences.
+Attendance in this course is mandatory, taken randomly, and contributes 15 points toward the final grade.

+- Excused absences are awarded using criteria from the Undergraduate Catalog.
+Notify Dr. Guyer 24 hours in advance or after and absence. - You cannot participate in this class unless you are registered officially or approved to audit with evidence of having paid audit fees.

-Dr. Guyer's Addendum to UF Policy on Attendance:
+Dr. Guyer's Policy on Attendance: